 - Student services and resources are available via phone, video chat, email and on the College of DuPage website during the COVID-19 pandemic.
 While offices will be closed for face-to-face transactions, all departments maintain their online pages and have email and phone access.

-- The cafeteria is closed, but a variety of grab and go snacks, including pre-made sandwiches, beverages and yogurt are available near Starbucks in the Student Resource Center (SRC) and at the Jazzman's location in the Technical Education Center (TEC).
+- The cafeteria is closed, but a variety of grab and go snacks, including pre-made sandwiches, beverages and yogurt are available in the Health and Science Center (HSC), Atrium (first floor) and at the Jazzman's location in the Technical Education Center (TEC).

 - The College of DuPage Bookstore is operating online.
 Curbside pickup is available and is free for all online orders.
 For more information, please visit the Bookstore.

 COD has several plans in place to help students learn in a safe environment and continue their goals this fall.

 Courses met in-person and on campus will take place in larger rooms to accommodate six-foot physical distancing guidelines.
 Classes are still available.
 Register for Fall 2020 enrollment.